BlueNinja420/jkenne60.md/gmille30.md

 I am a Junior CS major.
 I'm local to Knoxville.
 I intend to work in cyber security, specifically with national security and other government related fields.
 Aside from learning computer science I am also attempting to learn Arabic here at UTK.

 ### Interests and Hobbies:
 Computer science and electronics are my major passions, however I do have other interests.
 I live on a small farm which allows me to: raise animals, garden, etc. Aside from this I also enjoy machining, welding, and general building / tinkering.
-For a very generalized understanding of my interests see the following site: https://makerfaire.com/
+For a very generalized understanding of my interests checkout [Makerfaire](https://makerfaire.com/)

 ### Familiarities and Experience:
 Listed below are the programming languages I have experience with in order of profenciency